chooban/rosshendry.com/_posts/2018-03-07-tagging-a-docker-image-on-circleci.md

 Not quite there yet, as this has led to an infinite loops of pushing to master, getting notified of a change, incrementing the patch number, pushing to master, and so on.

+Luckily, there is a [very handy](https://circleci.com/docs/2.0/skip-build/) option to skip a build.
+All is well again.